Executive Perspectives on Top Risks 2021 and 2030 - The Future of Work

 - Adoption of digital technologies may require new skills or significant efforts to upskill/reskill existing employees (1)

-- Rapid speed of disruptive innovation may outpace the ability of the organization to compete (3)
+- Rapid speed of disruptive innovation may outpace the ability of the organisation to compete (3)

 - Succession challenges, ability to attract and retain top talent (4)